 Far more prevalent, though, is the impact Irish has on Irish English grammar and syntax.
 If you’re Irish and looking to impress people with your multilingual skills, you’d boast, “Look at all the languages I have!”

 Oh, The Accents You’ll Hear

 There’s a unique local dialect for each of Ireland’s 32 counties — that’s a lot for one moderately-sized island!
 So why is that?
-Though crossing the island may take only about 7 hours to drive, Ireland is a historically poor, socially-stratified and rural land.
+Though crossing the island may take only about 7 hours by car, Ireland is a historically poor, socially-stratified and rural land.
 Until recently, its inhabitants did not enjoy much freedom of mobility.

-Many local dialects stayed isolated as exchange between short distances was limited — so much so that people could pinpoint the exact street somebody lived on based on how they talked!
+Many local dialects stayed isolated, as short-distance exchanges were limited — so much so that people could pinpoint the exact street somebody lived on based on how they talked!
 Let’s look at a few overarching categories: North, West/Southwest, East (a.k.a.
 Dublin) and Supraregional Irish.

 The Northern Irish Accent & Ulster English

 We’ll start up north with the Ulster region.
 Thanks to its proximity to neighboring Scotland, this part of the island has a dialect group that’s distinct even to the untrained ear.
 One such dialect found here has even become its own language: Ulster Scots.

 What you’ll generally hear around these parts is more nasal-sounding and riddled with shorter diphthongs (“round” sounds more like rind).
 Gs are clipped from –ing words like speakin’, and “now” may get confused with “no.”